eternal-red/cybersec-notes/ToDo/questions.md

 <font style="color:#CF0000"> how do I use a custom payload in metasploit?</font>
 - first create your payload/download it, then choose generic/custom or whichever relevant custom payload in msfconsole.
 Then for one of its options, set the file location to your payload or paste your payload string

+<font style="color:#CF0000">how do I daemonize, detach a process from terminal?</font>
+- use disown -h or nohup [source](https://superuser.com/questions/178587/how-do-i-detach-a-process-from-terminal-entirely) or ()

+<font style="color:#CF0000">openvpn/easyrsa3 `./vars, ./build-key` doesn't work</font>
+- for easyrsa3 use ./easyrsa [cmd]
+- ./vars and ./build-key is for esayrsa2

  is there a way to route browser traffice through a reverse shell?
 - try editing routing table